Admissible extensions of subtheories of second order arithmetic: Reduction to

 \end{definition}

 \begin{remark}\rm If $T$ is a tree and $\sigma\in T$, we put

 and note that if $T$ is suitable tree then so is $T^{\sigma}$. \end{remark}

 Suitable trees furnish a way of talking about sets in the language of second order arithmetic.
-Two such trees are considered to be coding the same set if there is a bisimulation between them.
+The following definition, also taken from Simpson \cite[VII.3]{simpson09}, tells us how to define the equality relation and element relation on suitable trees.

 \begin{definition}[$=^*$ and $\in^*$] \rm \quad \begin{enumerate} \item Let $T$ be a tree.
 We write $\mathit{Iso}(X,T)$ to mean that $X \subseteq T \times T$ and, for all $\sigma,\tau \in T$, $(\sigma,\tau)\in X$ if and only if